-A Big Mac with fries and a drink from McDonald's is OK on occasion.
-But if you eat this high-calorie meal often, it may sabotage your waistline.
-Knowing how many calories you're consuming in your Big Mac meal may give you a better perspective on exactly how much this one meal costs you.
+A McDonald's Big Mac is OK to indulge in on occasion.
+But the calories in a Big Mac Meal are just that: Big.
+Knowing how many calories you're consuming in your Big Mac Meal may give you a better perspective on exactly how often you'll want to order it.

 Made up of two hamburger patties, the Big Mac is no small burger.
-One serving has 540 calories, 25 grams of protein, 28 grams of fat, 46 grams of carbs and 970 milligrams of sodium.
+One burger contains 540 calories, 25 grams of protein, 28 grams of fat, 46 grams of carbs and 940 milligrams of sodium.
 If you eat 2,000 calories a day, the sandwich alone meets more than one-quarter of your daily calorie needs.

-Calories in Big Mac, Fries and a Drink
+Calories in a Big Mac Meal With Fries and a Drink

-Eating a Big Mac by itself may not be too bad if you're counting calories, but adding fries and a shake may push you toward eating a day's worth of calories in one meal.
-The calories in McDonald's french fries range from 230 to 510, depending on size, with 2 to 6 grams of protein, 11 to 24 grams of fat, 30 to 67 grams of carbs and 130 to 290 milligrams of sodium.
+The calories in McDonald's French fries range from 230 to 510 calories, depending on whether you're getting a small, medium or large order.
+This includes 3 to 7 grams of protein, 11 to 24 grams of fat, 29 to 67 grams of carbs and 160 to 350 milligrams of sodium.

-McDonald's offers a number of drink options, including a variety of sodas, sweet tea and, of course, milkshakes.
-Calories in soda and tea depend on size and flavor, ranging from as low as 140 calories for a small cola to as much as 280 calories in a large sweet tea.
-Milkshake calories range from 510 to 540.
+Like most fast food chains, McDonald's offers a variety of drink options including sodas, sweet tea and, of course, milkshakes.
+The amount of calories in soda and tea depends on size and flavor, ranging from 90 calories and 21 grams of sugar for a small sweet tea to 150 calories and 39 grams of sugar for a small Cola to as much as 530 calories and 74 grams of sugar for a small chocolate milkshake.

 Tips for Trimming Big Mac Meal Calories